Customer Service Chatbot: Build vs Buy vs Hire

 1. Start with Your Top 10 Questions

 Ask your team: “What are the 10 questions customers ask most often?”
 These become your first chatbot responses.
 In our experience, these 10 questions usually cover 60-70% of all customer inquiries.
-Common categories:
+Here is what answering one of those common questions looks like in practice:

 • Business hours and location